 x .a .a .a .a

-a A lamp shade of alabaster (Fig. 1), desert roses (Fig. 2) and glassy gypsum (Fig. 3 and 4) are calcium salts of sulfuric acid with a specific quantity of water in a chemical bond (crystal water).
+a A lamp shade of alabaster (Photo 1), desert roses (Photo 2) and glassy gypsum (Photo 3 and 4) are calcium salts of sulfuric acid with a specific quantity of water in a chemical bond (crystal water).

 In the following experiment a small quantity of "Marienglas" is weighed and heated in an ampoule until no more water appears.
 After cooling the product (Photo 5) is re-weighed.

-2 ampoules (5 mL), ampoule burner, clothes peg to hold the bottle, a piece of glassy gypsum ("Marienglas").
+2 Liquemin bottles, micro spirit burner, clothes peg to hold the bottle, some crystals of red cobalt chloride, a piece of glassy gypsum ("Marienglas").

 Photo 4: Glassy gypsum allows to read the word "Marienglas" through it.
 Heat it in a horizontal bottle.